jacquelinearaya/jacquelinearaya.github.io/_posts/2019-05-25-web_report.md

 ## Description of data import / cleaning / transformation

 The collected data with the python script was dump into json files by city given the structured nature of it.
-Next, the preprocessing was done by a second python script that parsed the json files into CSV files [Link to csv files](https://github.com/jacquelinearaya/StatsGR5293_project/tree/master/data/tidy).
+Next, the preprocessing was done by a second python script that parsed the json files into [CSV files](https://github.com/jacquelinearaya/StatsGR5293_project/tree/master/data/tidy).
 These CSV files were read with R into 2 dataframes.

 In addition, the variable "review_country" was recoded into a new factor variable "continent" to aggregate the origin of each review into a broader category.
 This was done in two steps: first, using the R library "countrycode" and second, making some manual changes in continent names creating a small dataframe to replace some continents into more detailed names (like "Canada" coded as "Americas" into "North America").
 The resulting variable "continent" is a factor with 8 levels.